 Least expensive cities:

 There you have it.
 Starting your house-hunting journey with this insight increases your chances of success, by at least a lot.
 It's science.
+No matter where you choose to buy your new home, you can always find affordable home insurance within our trusted network.

 While many know about New Hampshire's gorgeous seacoast and Dartmouth College, it's likely that not as many people are familiar with what it's like to buy a house there.
 Before you head over to New Hampshire to scout out your new home, it might be worth looking at just a brief overview of the housing market.